cph-cachet/carp.sensing-flutter/carp_mobile_sensing_app/README.md

   void dispose() async => sensing.stop();
 }

+final bloc = SensingBLoC();
 ````

 The BLoC basically plays two roles; it access data by returning model objects (such as `StudyModel`)
 and it expose business logic like the sensing life cycle events (`start`, `stop`, etc.).
+Note that the singleton `bloc` variable is created, which makes the BLoC accessible in the entire app.

  ## UI Models